 You can get nursing bras at so many places.

 The other thing that has come a long way are nursing clothes.
-Some of it is super cute!
+Some of them are super cute!
 These are some items that do not scream “I’m a nursing clothing item.”

-If you want to invest in some nursing clothing, these are some good choices.
+If you want to invest in some nursing clothing, these items are some good choices.

 Nursing shirts.
 Look for things that you can envision wearing when you are no longer nursing.
 Depending on the climate that you live in you may want both short and long sleeves.
 They even make nursing hoodies!